 If you would like to become a better Python developer it’s important to understand how Python can be applied to different areas, for example, Data Science.

-DataCamp has designed a course that teaches Data Science in Python, something that is becoming popular in today’s market.
+DataCamp has designed a course that teaches Data Science in Python, which is becoming popular in today’s market.

 Explore the DataCamp course Introduction to Data Science in Python today.